Welcome to today's edition of the Rush 24-7 podcast.

 Boy, what a week this was.

-You know, I I was looking forward to today.
+You know, I was looking forward to today.

-It's sort of a light-hearted little day to speed off into the uh the three-day Memorial Day weekend, but as I was conducting a show prep last night and this morning.
+It's sort of a light-hearted little day to speed off into the three-day Memorial Day weekend.

 Have you heard about this designer vagina?

-It's about surgery the women are having, and it's poses problems.
+It's about surgery that women are having and it poses problems to both men and women.

 You know, I had that chocolate vagina that that feminist group sent me from up to the Great North.